Atmosphere of Titan: Evolution

-Tentative constraints are available, with the current loss mostly due to low gravity and solar wind aided by photolysis.
-The loss of Titan's early atmosphere can be estimated with the ^{14}N–^{15}N isotopic ratio, because the lighter ^{14}N is preferentially lost from the upper atmosphere under photolysis and heating.
-Because Titan's original ^{14}N–^{15}N ratio is poorly constrained, the early atmosphere may have had more N_{2} by factors ranging from 1.5 to 100 with certainty only in the lower factor.
-Because N_{2} is the primary component (98%) of Titan's atmosphere, the isotopic ratio suggests that much of the atmosphere has been lost over geologic time.
-Nevertheless, atmospheric pressure on its surface remains nearly 1.5 times that of Earth as it began with a proportionally greater volatile budget than Earth or Mars.
-It is possible that most of the atmospheric loss was within 50 million years of accretion, from a highly energetic escape of light atoms carrying away a large portion of the atmosphere (hydrodynamic escape).
-Such an event could be driven by heating and photolysis effects of the early Sun's higher output of X-ray and ultraviolet (XUV) photons.
+Available evidence suggests that Titan's atmosphere has lost substantial mass, primarily through atmospheric escape driven by its low gravity and interaction with the solar wind, with photolysis also contributing to the loss.
+The loss of nitrogen from Titan's early atmosphere can be estimated from the ^{14}N–^{15}N isotopic ratio because the lighter ^{14}N isotope is preferentially lost from the upper atmosphere through photolysis and heating.
+Because Titan's original ^{14}N–^{15}N is poorly constrained, its early atmosphere may have contained between 1.5 and 100 times as much N_{2} as it does today, although the lower end of this range is more certain.
+Because N_{2} is the primary component of Titan's atmosphere, accounting for about 98%, the isotopic ratio suggests that much of the atmosphere has been lost over geological time.
+Nevertheless, Titan's surface pressure remains about 1.5 times that of Earth because Titan probably began with a substantially larger inventory of volatile compounds than Earth or Mars.

+Most atmospheric loss may have occurred within 50 million of Titan's accretion, when hydrodynamic escape of light atoms could have carried away a large portion of the atmosphere.
+This process may have been driven by heating and photolysis caused by the early Sun's stronger output of X-ray and extreme-ultraviolet (XUV) radiation.